crystal-garage/telegram_bot/README.md

 [Telegram Bot API](https://core.telegram.org/bots/api) client library for Crystal.

 The shard has partial compatibility with Telegram Bot API 10.0.
-It supports the older Bot API surface plus selected updates, message fields, sending methods, polls, reactions, keyboards, and Web App/Mini App helpers.
+It supports common messaging, media, chat administration, payments, games, polls, reactions, keyboards, Web App/Mini App helpers, business features, gifts, and paid media.
 See [Bot API support](#bot-api-support) for the current implementation matrix.

 > This is a fork of [telegram_bot](https://github.com/hangyas/telegram_bot) which was originally written by Krisztián Ádám.
 >